divelab/GOOD/README.md

 * **Easy comparisons with the leaderboard:** We provide insightful comparisons from multiple perspectives.
 Any research and studies can use our leaderboard results for comparison.
 Note that this is a growing project, so we will include new OOD algorithms gradually.
 Besides, if you hope to include your algorithms in the leaderboard, please contact us or contribute to this project.
 A big welcome!
-* **Reproducibility:**
-  * OOD Datasets: GOOD provides full OOD split generalization code to reproduce or generate new datasets.
-  * Leaderboard results: One random seed round results are provided, and loaded models pass the test result reproduction.

 ## Installation